Preconditioned Chebyshev BiCG for parameterized linear systems: Conclusions and future work

-This work proposes two variants of a novel Krylov subspace method to approximate the solution to parameterized linear systems of the form \eqref{our-problem}.
+This work proposes two variants of a novel Krylov subspace method to approximate the solution to parameterized linear systems of the form~\eqref{our-problem}.
 Both algorithms return a function $\tilde{x}_j(\mu)$ on iteration $j$ which is cheap to evaluate for many different values of the parameter $\mu$.
 These algorithms are constructed by considering the approximate solution to a companion linearization based on an accurate Chebyshev interpolation of $A(\mu)$, where shift-and-invert preconditioners are used.
 The approximation to the resulting shifted preconditioned system is found in a shifted BiCG setting.

 Here both the preconditioner and its adjoint are applied via an efficient block LU decomposition of the matrix $(K-\sigma M) \Pi$ as in \eqref{permutation-matrix}.
-The first variant considers exact applications of the preconditioners, where the second variant applies an approximation to the preconditioners in an inexact setting.
-Additionally, both algorithms offer a short-term recurrence, avoiding a potentially costly separate orthogonalization process when generating the basis matrices of the Krylov subspaces \eqref{krylov-subspace} and \eqref{adjoint-krylov-sub}.
+The first variant considers exact applications of the preconditioners, and the second variant applies an approximation to the preconditioners in an inexact setting.
+A computable bound on the residual obtained from iterates of the {\em inexact method} was shown, and a contribution in the bound is directly related to the error in the application of the preconditioner.
+Additionally, both algorithms offer a short-term recurrence, resulting in a constant cost per iteration.
 Numerical results confirm that the algorithms proposed here are suitable for large-scale simulations.

+The methods IDR(s) \cite{doi:10.1137/070685804} and IDR(s) for shifted systems \cite{DU201535} have proven effective for solving nonsymmetric linear systems.
+Another successful short-term recurrence method for shifted systems was developed in \cite{Frommer2003res}, based on the method Bi-CGSTAB \cite{doi:10.1137/0913035}.
+Using these methods to solve the linearization \eqref{shifted} would likely result in new robust methods, though further research would be needed.
+Furthermore, this work considered only real-valued preconditioners, though complex-valued shift-and-invert preconditioners have successfully been incorporated in several previous works for solving the Helmholtz equation; see, for instance, \cite{Erlangga08,ErlanggaEtAl2004}.
+While such a strategy would likely work here as well, it would require additional analysis.